 The step we are talking about this week with a reasonable degree of consensus is keeping our brainpower advantage.
 Why do we say brainpower advantage?
 Because that is one way we gained our wealth as a country.
-In fact, many of the studies show that at least half and maybe a good deal more of the growth in the wealth of families, the family incomes in America since World War II, has come from technological advances.
+Many of the studies show that at least half and maybe a good deal more of the growth in the wealth of families, the family incomes in America since World War II, has come from technological advances.

-That is going back a long ways.
+That is going back a long way.
 That is from Thomas Edison’s inventions.
 That is from Henry Ford’s inventions, Walter Chrysler’s inventions, and more recently the Google invention.
 Wherever those inventions come, the jobs grow.

 10 .
 THE BIPARTISAN CAMPAIGN REFORM ACT AND PEAK OIL — (House of Representatives – May 01, 2007)

 I want to spend our remaining time, Mr. Speaker, talking about a subject that was highlighted today in the ACORE, the American Council on Renewable Energy, “The Outlook on Renewable Energy in America.”
-And there are several recent articles that deal with this.
+And several recent articles deal with this.
 There was a very interesting exchange between T. Boone Pickens and Steve Forbes.
 T. Boone Pickens believes that the world has reached its maximum capacity for producing oil; that try as hard as we wish, the oil-producing countries will not be able to increase their production of oil, and this phenomenon is called peak oil.